xdmushui/partner-center-sdk/develop/update-autorenew-for-an-azure-marketplace-subscription.md

 ms.subservice:  partnercenter-sdk
 ---

-# Update autorenew for a commercial marketplace subscription or new commerce subscriptions
+# Update autorenew for a commercial marketplace subscription or new commerce subscriptions and software subscriptions

 **Applies To**: Partner Center

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.

-Update the autorenew property for a commercial marketplace or new commerce [Subscription](subscription-resources.md) resource that matches the customer and subscription ID.
+Update the autorenew property for a commercial marketplace, new commerce, or software [Subscription](subscription-resources.md) resource that matches the customer and subscription ID.

 In the Partner Center dashboard, this operation is performed by first [selecting a customer](get-a-customer-by-name.md).
 Then, select the subscription that you wish to update.
 Finally, toggle the **Auto-renew** option, then select **Submit**.